telegram-mini-apps-dev/vanilla-js-boilerplate/README.md

 ## Project Structure

-- **api.php**: Handles the server-side validation of initData from the Telegram WebApp.
+- **/api/api.php**: Handles the server-side validation of initData from the Telegram MiniApp.
-- **index.html**: Contains the front-end structure with basic interaction capabilities using Vanilla JS.
+- **index.html**: Contains the front-end structure with basic interaction capabilities.
-- **telegram-web-app.js**: Initializes and interacts with Telegram WebApp features.
+- **telegram-web-app.js**: Initializes and interacts with Telegram MiniApp features.

 ### Prerequisites

-- A Telegram bot token with access to the WebApp.
+- A Telegram bot token with access to the MiniApp.
 - A MySQL database for storing user information.

 ### Installation